HarryZhu231227919/FinalProject/README.md

 5/25/22 (James) - I added Pac-Man and ghost interactions.
 For example, Pac-Man can die to a ghost and respawn, it can also kill ghosts with the powerup.

 5/26/22 (James) - I added a point system for killing the ghosts and also sprites for each of the characters.

+5/26/22 (Harry) - I made it so that Pac Man wouldn't be able to change its direction when there is a wall there.